evahteri/jwt_auth_api/README.md

 - Generate an encoded JWT token with ```python3 jwt_generator.py```

-- Copy the encoded JWT token from the terminal by selecting the string between "encoded starts" and "encoded ends"
+- Copy the encoded JWT token from the terminal

 - Start the dummy backend server with ```python3 dummy_backend.py```